 The warmth soothes the pain, and garlic is antibacterial and antiviral.
 (Here are some other ways to fight sick bugs with garlic.)

-My pediatrician says that the garlic would never make it behind the eardrum where the infection is anyway, but she also was pretty clear that most ear infections clear up without antibiotics anyway (in children over 2), and some are viral and wouldn’t be touched by antibiotics anyway.
-I’ll still leave the garlic in next time, because it’s a well-known old remedy and makes the house smell delicious, like an Italian restaurant.
+My pediatrician says that the garlic would never make it behind the eardrum where the infection is anyway.
+Still, she also was pretty clear that most ear infections clear up without antibiotics anyway (in children over 2), and some are viral and wouldn’t be touched by antibiotics anyway.
+I’ll still leave the garlic next time because it’s a well-known old remedy that makes the house smell delicious, like an Italian restaurant.

 Loosen Congestion with Steam

 Another great natural remedy for a cold.
 This one almost always helps when my little ones have a hacking cough and can’t sleep.

 - Turn the hot water on in the shower and allow the room to fill with steam.